 Now, we’ll see the application of the OFFSET function in the case of dynamic range.

-1. Dynamic Range Using OFFSET & COUNT Functions
+1. Dynamic Range Using OFFSET and COUNT Functions

-However, I have provided the result using the SUM function below the result by the OFFSET function.
+- Also, I have provided the result using the SUM function.

-Again, if you need to find the sales of all items in all months, just insert the formula in your excel formula bar.
+- In addition, if you need to find the sales of all items in all months, just insert the formula in your Excel formula bar.

 Let’s check that interesting stuff.